|

 A tuning coil is fitted to one end of the receiver and four such coils

-were supplied, one for each frequency range:
+were supplied, one for each frequency band.

 The tuning scale is linear and a suitable frequency conversion scale

-is printed on each coil.
+is printed on an metal plate

 |